Acne vs. Rosacea: How to Combat Both

-Acne is all too common.
-In most cases, this skin condition is caused by hair follicles and pores getting clogged up with oil and dead skin cells.
-As a result, whiteheads and blackheads form within hair follicles and pores.
-Acne can also be the result of hormonal imbalances or bacterial imbalances on the skin.
-The condition is particularly common in teenagers, whose hormones are fluctuating rapidly and whose skin is producing more oil than usual.
+Acne is one of the most commonly diagnosed skin disorders, especially in young adults.
+In the majority of cases, acne is the result of hair follicles and pores getting clogged with oil and dead skin cells.
+In turn, whiteheads and blackheads then form within hair follicles and pores.
+It’s also possible for acne to be caused by hormonal imbalances.
+This is one of the most common reasons that we see a high percentage of teenagers suffering from acne.
+The range of severity varies widely, as well.
 Acne can range from being fairly mild to being severe and even cystic, where blemishes form deep within the skin.
 Key symptoms to look for include redness, small pustules, blackheads, and painful bumps on the skin.

-The primary reason rosacea and acne get confused is one symptom: pustules.
-Sufferers of both acne and rosacea can experience a skin rash that takes the form of small red bumps and pus-filled pimples on the skin.
-The blemishes that rosacea causes can look strikingly similar to acne at first, but there's one key difference to look out for: blackheads.
-People who suffer from acne will typically develop whiteheads and blackheads on their skin, while people who suffer from rosacea will typically only have whitehead-like pustules.
+There is one key symptom that causes people to confuse acne and rosacea: pustules.
+Both acne and rosacea patients can experience a form of skin rash that takes the form of pus-filled pimples and small red bumps on the surface of the skin.
+The pustules that arise from rosacea often look incredibly similar to the whiteheads that accompany acne, but there’s one key difference to look for: blackheads!
+Blackheads, as we covered above, are associated with acne.
+Rosacea, on the other hand, usually doesn’t cause blackheads.
+Instead, people who suffer from rosacea will typically only have whitehead-like pustules.

 Dealing with rosacea and acne can be tricky.
 If you’re not sure whether you’re suffering from acne or rosacea, set up a consultation with our team at North Pacific Dermatology today.